-Ken needed a home and help with addiction.
-Margaret, grieving her mother’s death, needed a home and a job.
-A hand out wasn’t enough; both needed a hand up.
-Samaritan Ministry helps neighbors who are homeless, unemployed, or hurting, to transform their lives.
-Through the Next Step program, caseworkers coach participants to take small, manageable steps toward their life goals.
-At three service centers in Greater Washington, they meet with their caseworkers in a supportive home-like environment complete with telephones, computers, and high-speed internet.
-Volunteers provide basic necessities: personal hygiene items, food, interview attire, email address, phone number, DC identification, and Metro card.
-Support services – such as computer training and resume writing – make some steps easier.
-Retreats and support groups encourage those living with HIV/AIDS, while a burial assistance program supports grieving families.
-Samaritan Ministry aids anyone in need -- regardless of religious affiliation.
-Last year, over 4,000 volunteers helped over 1,100 people take their Next Step.
-You can be part of their journey.
+Ken needs a home and help with addiction.
+Margaret, grieving her motherís death, needs a home and a job.
+A handout isnít enough; they need a hand up.
+Samaritan Ministry works with homeless, unemployed, or hurting neighbors to transform their own lives.
+At five locations, caseworkers coach participants to take small, manageable next steps toward their life goals.
+In home-like environments with telephones, computers, and high-speed internet, volunteers provide computer training, resume writing, and tutoring.
+Basic necessities like personal hygiene items, food, interview attire, email addresses, phone numbers, and Metro cards are provided.
+Intensive, personal training transforms unemployed individuals into job- ready employees.
+Samaritan Ministry aids anyone in need, regardless of religious affiliation.
+Last year, more than 300 volunteers gave 15,731 hours to support over 1,800 people taking their next step.
+You can be part of the journey.

 Awards & Recognition

 UPO Martin Luther King, Jr. - H. R. Barney Ross Memorial Award, January 2006 (STRIVE DC)

 - The current budget for Samaritan Ministry of Greater Washington is: $500k to $1 million

 Catalogue charities range in size from $100,000 to

 Each year 120 expert reviewers evaluate applicants for distinction, merit, and impact.
 Each featured charity has been successfully site visited and its financials given the thumbs up.
 The Catalogue for Philanthropy charges no fees and raises funds separately to support its work.
 Since 2003, it has raised over $40 million for charities across the Greater Washington region.